Nizam al-Din Shami

-Nizam al-Din Shami, also known as Nizam-i Shami or Nizam al-Din Shambi (died before 1409 or before 1411-1412), was a Persian man of letters and a chronicler who flourished in the late 14th and early 15th centuries.
+Nizam al-Din Shami, also known as Nizam-i Shami or Nizam al-Din Shambi (died before 1409 or before 1411–1412), was a Persian man of letters and a chronicler who flourished in the late 14th and early 15th centuries.
 He wrote the Zafarnama, the earliest extant Timurid chronicle and the oldest surviving biography on Timur (r.
 1370–1405).
 Shami's Zafarnama was continued by Hafiz-i Abru (died 1430), and would also form the basis of the better-known Zafarnama of Sharaf al-Din Ali Yazdi (died 1454).

 Biography

 Although neither the date of birth nor the place of Shami is recorded, his nisba (Shami < Shanbi) implies a birthplace in Shanb-i Ghazani, a suburb (or quarter) of Tabriz in the northwestern Iranian region of Azerbaijan in which the Ilkhan Ghazan (r.
 1295–1304) had set up a charitable foundation.
 Shami's father and brother were named Muhammad, but little else is known about his family or his own early life.
 He held the titles of mawlana ("our master") and va'iz ("preacher"), which suggests that he received a traditional Islamic religious education.
 The fact that he authored a work in praise of the Twelve Imams also suggests, at the bare minimum, was sympathetic to the line of Ali (died 661).
 The modern historian İlker Evrim Binbaş refers to Shami within this context as being a preacher "with the tinge of 'Alīd-loyalism".

 Shami entered the service of the Jalayirid ruler Shaykh Uways Jalayir (r.
 1356–1374).
 The Jalayirids were successors of the Ilkhans in Iraq and Azerbaijan.
-In 1366-1367, he translated from Arabic to Persian for Shaykh Uways Jalayir the mirror for princes by the Sicilian scholar Ibn Zafar al-Siqilli (died 1169-1170).
-This text is noted for formulating a form of Machiavellian absolutism before Machiavelli himself, and therefore Shami is referred to as apparently having been a proponent of a form of proto-Macchiavelianism.
+In 1366-1367, he translated Silwan al-Mutaε (The Consoling of the Ruler) from Arabic to Persian, a didactic political work in the specula principum genre by Ibn Zafar al-Siqilli (died 1169-1170).